William T. Whisner Jr.: Second tour

 Whisner returned to England in late September.
 By this time, however, the Luftwaffe had taken heavy losses and was opposing allied pilots far less often.
 Whisner flew his first combat mission on 28 September, shortly after being promoted to Captain.
 The 352nd Group was not credited with destroying any aircraft until 1 November.
 Whisner, now a captain, rejoined the 487th Squadron in the fall of 1944.
 On Nov.
 2, he downed a Bf 109 using the new K-14 gunsight.
 On Nov.
 21 he led a flight of P-51s on an escort mission to Merseburg, Germany.
 As the bombers left their target, a large formation of enemy fighters struck.
-Commanding officer of 487th Fighter Squadron, John C. Meyer (now a lieutenant colonel) told Whisner to take a straggler in one of the enemy's three six-ship cover flights.
 In a linked series of attacks, Whisner shot down four Fw 190s in the cover flight and probably got another.

-With no more than two Fw 190s left in the cover flight he had attacked, Whisner turned his attention to the main enemy formation, exploding a Fw 190 that had not dropped its belly tank.
+With no more than two Fw 190s left in the cover flight he had attacked, Whisner turned his attention to the main enemy formation, shooting a Fw 190 that had not dropped its drop tank.
 Evading three Fw 190s on his tail, he shot down another that was closing on one of his pilots.
-Then, low on ammunition, he joined up with Meyer and returned to Bodney.
+Then, low on ammunition, he joined up with his flight and returned to Bodney.
 Whisner was credited with five Fw 190s and two probables that day.

 His score later was revised by the Air Force Historical Research Agency to six destroyed, making that day one of the best for any USAAF pilot in the skies over Europe.
 For that achievement, Whisner was awarded his first Distinguished Service Cross—second only to the Medal of Honor.
 Whisner was finally certified a flying ace, bringing his total to 10 air-to-air kills.